pear & apple kombucha.

 2. process, ferment.

-• Pour the apple and pear juice, raw unpasteurized kombucha, into your fermentation vessel.
+• Pour the apple juice, pear juice and raw unpasteurized kombucha, into your fermentation vessel.
 While wearing gloves place your scoby into the mixture.

 • Cover the top of the container with a breathable kitchen/paper towel or cheesecloth and wrap with a rubber band.

-• Allow to ferment in a slight above room temperature environment for around 7-10 days.
-Continue to taste the kombucha after a few days to ensure that the scoby is healthy and the fermentation is going well.
+• During this period, taste the kombucha to ensure that the scoby is healthy and the fermentation is going well.
 It should become slightly effervescent and lose some of its sweetness in place of acidity.

-• Once the kombucha has reached your desired flavor, remove the scoby from the liquid and place into a separate container and cover with around 1 cup of kombucha and store in the fridge until you’re ready to brew another batch.
+• Once the kombucha has reached your desired flavour, remove the scoby from the liquid and place into a separate container with around 1/2 cup of kombucha and store in the fridge until you’re ready to brew another batch.

 3. bottling (optional).